Wubba-jpeg/gdps-antiraid/README.md

 ## Setup
 1. download the latest [release](https://github.com/Wubba-jpeg/gdps-antiraid/releases) and paste everything in your GDPS folder
 2. configure everything in config/raidfix.php
-3. Go to your phpmyadmin and entire the following sql:
+3. Go to your phpmyadmin and enter the following sql:
  ```sql
 CREATE TABLE likes (
     likeID INT AUTO_INCREMENT PRIMARY KEY,